 Welcome to my Webpage!

-Second Year PhD Student at Ohio State University
+Third Year PhD Student at Ohio State University

-Second Year PhD Student at Ohio State University
+Third Year PhD Student at Ohio State University

-I am a second year PhD student at Ohio State in the Agricultural, Environmental, and Development Economics department.
+I am a third year PhD student at Ohio State in the Agricultural, Environmental, and Development Economics department.
 I graduated from John Carroll University in January 2019 with dual majors in economics and finance.
 Before joining OSU, I interned at the Federal Reserve Bank of Cleveland and spent 3 years as a senior associate on KPMG Chicago's Economic & Valuation Services team.

 Overall GPA: 3.85 | Major GPAs (Economics & Finance): 3.85